DetectRL: Benchmarking LLM-Generated Text Detection in Real-World Scenarios: Experiments and discussion

 \paragraph{Effectiveness of zero-shot detectors varies with the stylistic nature of domain data.} As shown in \autoref{tab:multi_domain_llm_attack}, our results indicate that texts with a more formal style present greater challenges for detection.
 Detectors generally perform better with informal data, such as that from social media, but their effectiveness decreases markedly in more formal settings like news writing.
 Interestingly, this decrease in performance is even more pronounced in advanced detectors like Fast-DetectGPT~\cite{DBLP:journals/corr/abs-2310-05130}.
 Despite this variability, supervised classifiers demonstrate consistent reliability in detection across various domains.
 This finding aligns with insights from \cite{DBLP:journals/corr/abs-2305-13242}, emphasizing the robustness of supervised classifiers in diverse textual environments.

-\paragraph{Differences in statistical patterns of LLMs pose significant challenges to detector performance.} As illustrated in \autoref{tab:multi_domain_llm_attack}, our experiments reveal a notable phenomenon: nearly all zero-shot LLM-generated text detectors exhibit a significant decline in performance when processing texts generated by Claude.
-This suggests that the effectiveness of detectors is influenced by the specific generative model used, and their performance can deteriorate with varying statistical patterns.
+\paragraph{Differences in statistical patterns of LLMs pose significant challenges to detectors.} As illustrated in \autoref{tab:multi_domain_llm_attack}, our experiments reveal a notable phenomenon: nearly all zero-shot LLM-generated text detectors exhibit a significant decline in performance when processing texts generated by Claude.
+This suggests that the effectiveness of detectors is influenced by the type of generative model used to generate the text to be detected, and their performance can deteriorate with varying statistical patterns.
 We hypothesize that these differences arise from variations in data, architecture, and training methods of the models, though verifying this is difficult due to the opaque nature of black-box models.
 Moreover, supervised detectors are more affected by the type of generative model than by the domain, particularly in models with larger sizes.
-For example, Rob-Large achieved an AUROC of only 86.72\% and an $F_{1}$ Score of 76.17\% on texts generated by Llama-2, whereas X-Rob-Large achieved an AUROC of 91.67\% and an $F_{1}$ Score of 82.24\% on texts generated by Claude.
+For example, Rob-Large achieved an AUROC of only 86.72\% and an $F_{1}$ Score of only 76.17\% on texts generated by Llama-2, while X-Rob-Large achieved an AUROC of only 91.67\% and an $F_{1}$ Score of only 82.24\% on texts generated by Claude.